syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/columns/column-template.md

 {% endtabs %}
 {% endif %}

-## How to get the row object using column template
+## How to get the row object by clicking on the template element

-You can get the row data by clicking any of the buttons in the Grid column.
-This can be achieved by using the column template feature and the `getRowObjectFromUID` method of the Grid.
+You can get the row object without selecting the row and achieve it using the column template feature and the `getRowObjectFromUID` method of the Grid.

 In the following sample, the button element is rendered in the Employee Data column.
-By clicking the button, you can get the row data in the console using the `getRowObjectFromUID` method of the Grid.
+By clicking the button, you can get the row object using the `getRowObjectFromUID` method of the Grid and display it in the console.

 {% if page.publishingplatform == "aspnet-core" %}